Meme1079/PsychWiki/PsychWiki_Source/Lua Script API/General Functions.md

 - `name` - The name of the save data to be used.

 ### setDataFromSave(name:String, field:String, value:Dynamic)
-Sets the current variable from the save data.
+Sets the current variable from the save data from the file.

 - `name` - The name of the save data to be used.
 - `field` - The current variable to be used.
 - `value` - The new value to be set.

 ### getDataFromSave(name:String, field:String)
-Gets the current variable from the save data.
+Gets the current variable from the save data from the file.

 - `name` - The name of the save data to be used.
 - `field` - The current variable to be used.